AmandaErnar/AmandaErnar.com/src/routes/writing/jasmine.md

 Suddenly I find I’m in New York, a city that never seems to stop and catch its breath.
 How old am I—sixteen?
 Seventeen?

 The streets are noisy as per usual.
 A siren wails somewhere in the distance.
-The dizzying structures that surround me are snake-scale beneath the dying sunlight.
+The dizzying structures surrounding me are snake-scale beneath the dying sunlight.
 The sky bleeds a deep violet, the color of a bruise.
 Strangers don’t seem to take much notice as I shove past.
-My designer shoes beat against the oily streets and my necktie flails behind me as I run.
+My designer shoes beat against the greasy streets and my necktie flails behind me as I run.
 I’m leaving my grief counseling session in a hurry, realizing I have to rehearse for an upcoming performance.

-I round a filthy street corner and stumble into a hallway saturated with an odd, sticky scent.
+I round a filthy street corner and stumble into a hallway saturated with an odd, expensive scent.
 There are no photographs or adornments on the walls.
 Weber Conservatory, reads the letters painted on the textured walls in an ugly bubble font.
 It’s six in the evening, and I haven’t eaten since yesterday.
 My stomach burns.

-I can hear Beethoven’s Archduke murmuring behind the doors ahead, though it sounds funny; the pianist isn’t there and happens to be a little behind schedule.
+I can hear Beethoven’s *Archduke* murmuring behind the doors ahead, though it sounds funny; the pianist happens to be a little behind schedule.

 A girl stands at the auditorium doors, checking the time on her watch.
 She’s wearing plain, expensive clothing, like a kid dressing to impress the grown-ups.
 Her fingernails are unkempt from biting.
 Her makeup looks like it’s been done by a child.
 Though she’s tall and pale, her loveliness drifting to the other end of the hall.
 She lifts her chin to face me, beaming.